ubirch/ubirch-client-go/README.md

 load the configuration file (if configuration is not set via environment variables), and the TLS certificate and key files (if TLS is enabled).
-If no DSN (database) is set in the configuration, the image stores the protocol context (i.e. keystore, key certificates and last signatures) in this directory as well, in which case the directory must be writable.
+If no DSN (database) is set in the configuration, the image stores the protocol context (i.e. keystore and last signatures) in this directory as well, in which case the directory must be writable.

 It is also possible to pass an absolute path instead of `$(pwd)`.